jhoodsmith/simple_log_counter/README.md

 ## Usage

-In addition to the examples above:
+In addition to the examples above, you might want to work with the included IIS and Apache samples.

 	$ simple_log_counter iis_sample.log